 As far as the economy is concerned, consumer spending is a very important thing to keep it stable and better.
 Had the rich people of the past and present decided to save their money in their closet without spending it, there would have been absolutely no progress in the economy.

 The national economy improves only when there is a healthy flow of money through all units of transactions.
-This is because, when you make any kind of large purchases like a house, car or a shop; it creates a ripple effect in the economy.
+This is because when you make any kind of large purchase like a house, car or shop; it creates a ripple effect in the economy.
 It will start to benefit the people associated with the industry and the other local businesses.
 This is due to the circular flow of money in the economy.
 Your spending will become another person’s income and vice versa.

-Lack of consumer spending can even lead to economic slowdown.
-This happens because of the before mentioned ripple effect.
+Lack of consumer spending can even lead to an economic slowdown.
+This happens because of the before-mentioned ripple effect.
 When money doesn’t flow, companies will be unable to reach their profit margins, there will be losses, it will in turn affect the incentives and salaries of the employees which will further affect the people who are dependent on them.
 Like drivers, house helpers, street vendors etc.

-When that happens, the purchasing power of people is affected which will adversely impact the supply demand nuances of an economy.
-It can even lead to recession when left unchecked.
+When that happens, the purchasing power of people is affected which will adversely impact the supply-demand nuances of an economy.
+It can even lead to a recession when left unchecked.

 Spending also does not mean that you should use up all your money.
 It should be in ways that will benefit you immediately or in the longer run.
 It should first satisfy all your needs.
 When it comes to wants, you need to analyse what all you actually have to spend for and take a decision that best suits your conscience.

 Things to know before you spend to Support the Economy